hofmannu/CLAHE3D/README.md

 *  `libhdf5-dev`: required to save and load from h5 file format
 *  `libglfw3-dev`: also for display stuff

+With those libraries installed it should work.
+A few libraries might not be matching with your OS path to them (e.g. not finding header files).

 ## ArchLinux

 # Installation / Compiling